Date display area

 Dynamic assets in Flash – an overview

-The following example uses a custom class to load and hold external images from a given list (this will be supplied by a configuration file in future examples).
-Note that Flash 9.0 includes the Loader class which will load any display assets, this is not available in earlier versions which have to use either the MovieClip or MovieClipLoader classes.
-The Loader and MovieClipLoader classes are able to give more information about download progress and (importantly) errors than our simple example.
+The following example uses a custom AssetManager class to load and hold external images from a given list (this will be supplied by a configuration file in future examples).
+It uses the Loader class introduced in AS3 and shows how to react to load events and errors.

 Example 1 – an automatic slideshow